MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-orientation.md

 ![Power Apps button](media/website-button-runtime.PNG "Power Apps button")

 >[!NOTE]
 >On HoloLens 1, the Dynamics 365 Guides app enters sleep mode when you select a Power Apps link from a step.
 You can tap the Dynamics 365 Guides app at any time to return to the guide and resume where you left off.
-If you're using HoloLens 2, the Dynamics 365 Guides app remains active when you select a PowerApps link.
+If you're using HoloLens 2, the Dynamics 365 Guides app remains active when you select a Power Apps link.

 ## Turn off holograms